coderkalyan/vst_project/README.md

 ### What is this repository for? ###

 * New Repo for VST(Video Scheduling Table) Project
-* Version 1.1.1 Acidic Apple
+* Version 1.3 Cosmic Apple

 ### How do I get set up? ###